Built for the 2025/26 UK filing season

 Is it safe to connect my wallet?

 Yes.
-ChainTax only ever sees your public wallet address — read-only on-chain data.
+ChainTax only ever sees your public wallet address, which is read-only on-chain data.
 We never ask for a seed phrase, private key, or any signing permission.
 The same data anyone with your address can see on Etherscan is what we use to build your report.

 How accurate is the automatic classification?

-Every disposal is matched against HMRC rules — Same-day → 30-day Bed & Breakfast → Section 104 pooling — in the correct order.
-33 protocol-specific detectors handle Uniswap, Aave, Lido, Curve, GMX and more — protocols that most crypto tax tools misclassify as phantom gains.
-Anything we cannot recognise lands in a Needs-review queue rather than getting a wrong answer silently.
+Every disposal is matched against HMRC rules in the correct order: Same-day → 30-day Bed & Breakfast → Section 104 pooling.
+34 protocol-specific detectors cover supported activity across Uniswap, Aave, Lido, Curve, GMX, liquid restaking (ether.fi, Renzo, Kelp), and more.
+Anything we cannot recognise lands in a Needs Review queue rather than being presented as resolved.

 What if a transaction is misclassified?